 Architect Diebedo Francis Kere bags numerous awards

-World-famous architect Diebedo Francis Kere, founder of the practice Kéré Architecture was born in the small West African town of Gando in Burkina Faso, Kéré was awarded a scholarship to apprentice in Germany, where he
+All you need to know about Architect Diebedo Francis Kere World-famous architect Diebedo Francis Kere, founder of the practice Kéré Architecture was born in the small West African town of Gando in Burkina Faso, Kéré was

 World-famous architect Diebedo Francis Kere, founder of the practice Kéré Architecture was born in the small West African town of Gando in Burkina Faso, Kéré was awarded a scholarship to apprentice in Germany, where he went on to earn a university degree in architecture and engineering.
 Parallel to his studies, he founded the Kéré Foundation to fund the construction of the Gando Primary School, which won the prestigious Aga Khan Award in 2001.
 Kéré continues to reinvest knowledge back into Burkina Faso and sites across four different continents.
 He has developed innovative construction strategies that combine traditional materials and building techniques with modern engineering methods.
 Since founding Kéré Architecture in 2005, his work has earned numerous prestigious awards such as the Global Award for Sustainable Architecture, BSI Swiss Architectural Award, Marcus Prize, Global Holcim Gold Award, and Schelling Architecture Award.